Rep chronology

 1976 ACE's first production, a program of one-act plays by prominent contemporary writers, is the first theatre production at Spirit Square Arts Center (formerly the city's First Baptist Church) in its 75 seat playhouse (Entertainment Place, formerly the church chapel).
 Spirit Square is the city's first arts center, reflecting its growth and arts culture, and creating a home for newly formed companies including ACE, Omimeo, the first Charlotte Shakespeare Company, Ebony Group & Company, and Spelvin Theatre.
 Many Charlotte arts organizations relocate their offices to Spirit Square.

-1984 Mark Woods, Co-Founder of N.C.
+1984-1987 Mark Woods, Co-Founder of N.C.
 Shakespeare Festival, becomes ACE's Producing Director, and introduces a festival of staged readings of new plays.
-The festival will grow to become a central part of the annual CRT programming and present over 60 new scripts.
+The festival will grow to become a central part of the annual CRT programming.
+The company’s name is changed from Actors Contemporary Ensemble to Charlotte Repertory Theatre and production expands to year-round operation.

 1987-1989 The Rep again uses other spaces while Spirit Square is further renovated.
 CRT's playbill is expanded to include older plays and classics.